Boot Review: The Beckett Simonon Lopez Service Boot In Black

 Nevertheless, all of these options make for an alluring pair of boots, and you may find you prefer the complexity of the Bordeaux tone, for example.
 Seeing all of the colors also highlights the flexibility of these Beckett Simonon boots, and how the different tones can serve different roles in your particular outfit choice.

 Crafted from full-grain calfskin leather, the Lopez service boot’s look is instantly elevated by the hand-polished black finish.
 The black leather, in a minimal number of distinguishable leather segments, comprises the entire boot.
 This helps impart an inherently sleek profile.

-The Blake-stitched welt, presented in a mahogany color, also offers a bit of contrast while adding a touch of elegance.
-In other styles like the Ellis Chukka, we’ve seen Beckett employ a thin welt; this is not the case here.
-The welt on the Lopez is prominent, helping the boot retain its clasically rugged aesthetic.
+The Blake-stitched welt, presented in mahogany color, also offers a bit of contrast while adding a touch of elegance.
+In other styles like the Beckett Simonon Ellis Chukka, we’ve seen the brand employ a thin welt; this is not the case here.
+The welt on the Lopez is prominent, helping the boot retain its classically rugged aesthetic.

 Nevertheless, it’s rendered in a refined manner, a theme encountered throughout the boot; all of the elements of a classic service boot are there, except they’ve all been kicked up a notch.

 Other examples of this include the smooth leather lining on the inside, the double sole (veg-tanned leather and SRB rubber), and the slim waxed laces.
 The boots also retain the historically-accurate seven eyelets, as well as the above-ankle height.

 There’s a fundamental challenge in transforming a traditionally informal style like that of the service boot into a formal one.
 With premium materials, careful design, and tactful execution, Beckett Simonon has proved successful once more.

 Out of the box, the full-grain leather of the Lopez is very soft, smooth, and supple.
 And as is customary with Beckett’s shoes, these boots also fit true-to-size.